LesterOsana18/Portfolio-Website/README.md

 #### Video Demo: https://youtu.be/arftp8kFBBg?si=pU7eM2Etf1tvjC4C

 I recommend watching the video demonstration first before downloading any files, as it will guide you through creating your own **package.json** file and other necessary steps.
 Follow the instructions, then download the files from this repo.
 Replace them in the appropriate folder, and you’ll be able to run the responsive website.

+Once you have the **node_modules** folder, you're all set to run this program built with Tailwind CSS.